DimoYantrom/dimoyantrom.github.io/index.md

         text: You can use this theme as is, or you can make changes!
         icon: fa-paper-plane
         url: industrial-structures
-      - title:
+      - title: BIM modeling of steel structures
-        text: We update dependencies to keep things fresh.
+        text: Prepare accurate 3D models for the complete structure, detailed drawings and quantities.
         icon: fa-laptop-code
         url: links
       - title: Sport Structures